dohaalnabahin/Prediction-of-Product-Sales/README.md

 | Weight ↔ Sales | ~0 (Weak) | Product weight has minimal impact on sales |
 | Visibility ↔ Sales | ~0 (Weak) | Shelf visibility alone is not a strong predictor |

-**Pricing strategy** plays a far more significant role than product size or shelf placement in driving sales.

 ---

 ## 🤖 Models & Evaluation